 We will wrap up our taste of Plovdiv, Bulgaria with a look at a famous restaurant.
 Megdana is one of the best.
 At a Bulgarian Mehana, there will be traditional dance performances from a stage or courtyard while you eat.

 Dinner here means big cuts of chargrilled meat, clay pot stews, mushrooms on skewers, halloumi cheese, yogurt, and fresh shopska salad, made with tomatoes, cucumbers, onions, and peppers.
-This is the way many people take their meals in this part of the world.
+This is the way many people eat their meals in this part of the world.
 You will be surrounded by locals as well as the lucky tourists that find it.

 Does this look appealing to you?
 It does to us.
 We love places that few westerners have heard of.
 Schedule your free consultation today and we can begin planning your trip to Plovdiv, Bulgaria.